skuhl/opengl-examples/help/README.txt

     - Set the VIEWMAT_VRPN_OBJECT environment variable to the name of the tracked object.

-    - Run the program (such as ogl3-assimp) that you want to run.
+    - Run the program (such as "viewer") that you want to run.

 Michigan Tech: Run code on the IVS display wall (if you have permission to do so)

-    ./ivs.sh ./ogl3-triangle
+    ./ivs.sh ./triangle

 Michigan Tech: Test to see if program will work on IVS without access to the IVS display wall.

-    ./ivs-test.sh ./ogl3-triangle
+    ./ivs-test.sh ./triangle

 Michigan Tech: Run code on the IVS display wall and update the viewport based on tracking the user's head (if you have permission to do so)

-    ./ivs-track.sh ./ogl3-triangle
+    ./ivs-track.sh ./triangle

 Michigan Tech: Run code on the IVS display wall and account for the screen bezels (if you have permission to do so)

-    ./ivs3.sh ./ogl3-triangle
+    ./ivs3.sh ./triangle